-Yes, you can!
-Mobile GPUs are limited in performance, so overclocking can really help improve frame rate or rendering performance.
-We were able to squeeze out roughly 20-25% more FPS out of our Microsoft Surface Book, which uses a GeForce 965 GTX.
+Yes, you can overclock a laptop.
+Mobile GPUs are limited in performance, and overclocking is a great way to improve performance.
+We increased the FPS of our Microsoft Surface Book, which uses a GeForce 965 GTX card, by 25%.

-Big but: while you usually have pretty decent cooling in desktop PCs and full-on desktop graphics cards, mobile GPUs produce a lot of heat in a much smaller case.
-You will push against the thermal limits soon.
-Also, running at higher clock speeds increases power consumption, so your battery can get drained a lot faster.
-Them’s the breaks.
+But while desktop GPUs usually have adequate cooling systems, mobile GPUs produce a lot of heat in a much smaller case — so you’ll quickly hit their thermal limits.
+Also, running at higher clock speeds increases power consumption, so your battery won’t last as long.